sikunyang/sikunyang.github.io/_pages/about.md

 --- -->
 I am an Assistant Professor at Computer Science, Great Bay University.
 My research develops probabilistic machine learning models and algorithms to solve problems arising in computational social science and natural sciences.

 I recently moved from The Chinese University of Hong Kong, Shenzhen where I was a research scientist, working with Hongyuan Zha and Chris H.Q.
-Ding on learning the cost function of graphical-structured multi-marginal optimal transport.
+Ding on learning the cost function of graphical-structured multi-marginal optimal transport problems.

 I received my PhD in ETIT from TU Darmstadt in 2019 under the guidance of Prof. Heinz Koeppl.
-My PhD thesis developed Bayesian non-parametrics methods for dynamic networks.
+My PhD thesis developed non-parametrics Bayesian methods for dynamic networks.

 Prior to that, I received an MPhil in Computer Science and BEng in Electrical Engineering from Beijing Jiaotong University.